JohnWeidner/UserBobSample/README.md

 # UserBobSample
-This is code to a sample site for using UserBob.
+This is code of a sample site for using UserBob's API.
 This package include the DB-structure.sql file for sample site.
 ## How to setup
 - Upload this to one of your site